NLP2CT/TransGEC/shell_finetune-T5/file.md

 (1) The similarities between machine translations and translationese.
 Some evidence has shown that machine translation is similar to translationese.
 [Wu et al. (2016)](https://arxiv.org/pdf/1609.08144.pdf) show that neural machine translation is almost ’human-like’ or that it ’gets closer to that of average human translators’.
 [Bizzoni et al. (2020)](https://aclanthology.org/2020.iwslt-1.34.pdf) find that human translation and neural machine translation (RNN/ Transformer) are hardly distinguished.
 [Rabinovich et al. (2016)](http://aclanthology.lst.uni-saarland.de/P16-1176.pdf) and [Fu et al. (2021)](https://aclanthology.org/2021.motra-1.10.pdf) reveal that both machine translation and translationese have lower lexical diversity compared to native texts.
 To sum up, the above studies show that machine translation and translationese are closer to each other than each of them is to native texts.
 The difference between translationese/machine translations and native texts makes our binary classifier can better identify native texts, in other words, it can better identify the translationese.

 (2) Some work has already taken the lead.
 [Riley et al. (2020)](https://aclanthology.org/2020.acl-main.691.pdf) have confirmed that using machine translations and native texts to train a convolutional neural network-based binary classifier can better distinguish translationese from native texts with a promising accuracy ($0.85 F_1$ score) for German.
-We followed their method to fine-tune BERT for classification task and also evaluate the performance on  the same test set.
+We followed their method to fine-tune BERT for classification tasks and also evaluate the performance on the same test set.
 Our classifier achieves a higher accuracy ($0.91 F_1$ score).
 It indicates that our method can better distinguish translationese and native texts.

 (3) Guarantees the reliability of the identified text.
 As shown in Lines 336-338 in our paper, the confidence threshold for identifying translationese (native texts) is set to $>0.9$ ($0.1$).
 The high confidence threshold can ensure that the classification results are more reliable.

 References：